schraderbachar/Pokemon-PVP-Game/README.md

 ### About

 A pokemon inspired game written in C & C++ played in the terminal.
+It has Pokemon battles, trainer battles, and poke marts/centers.
+It uses Dijkstra's algorithm for trainer pathfinding.
+It also uses then entire Pokedex for parsing of moves, pokemon, level-ups, types, etc.

 ### How to run